-By the People: Many officials are elected without a majority of votes.
+By the People: Many officials are elected without a majority of votes and do not represent the views of the majority.

-Progress towards equal representation has stagnated at every level of elected office, and we’re falling far behind the rest of the world.
+Progress towards gender parity has stagnated at every level of elected office, and we’re falling far behind the rest of the world.
 This is unacceptable.

 Electing more women to every level of government will strengthen our democracy by making it more representative, reviving bi-partisanship & collaboration, improving policy outcomes, encouraging a new style of leadership, and building greater trust in our elected bodies.